 Create the main background by putting up a sheet of colored paper.
 You can stick it to a wall or lean it against something solid, like a thick book.
 This will cover background distractions.

-Then, create different layers by putting colored paper in different parts of your frame.
+Then, create different layers by putting the colored paper in different parts of your frame.
 You can roll them up, fold them, etc.

 Experiment with different shapes and layouts.

-Lighting Tips for Coloured Paper
+Lighting Tips for Colored Paper

 For the best results, take photos next to a large window on a bright day.
 If it’s too bright, draw the curtains or shoot a little farther away from the window.